Natalie Portman: 2016–present: Jackie and production ventures

-Unused footage from Thor: The Dark World and a new voice-over was used for Portman's brief appearance in the 2019 superhero film Avengers: Endgame.
+Unused footage from Thor: The Dark World and a new voice-over were used for Portman's brief appearance in the 2019 superhero film Avengers: Endgame.
 She then portrayed a psychologically troubled astronaut (based on Lisa Nowak) in the drama Lucy in the Sky, directed by Noah Hawley.
 She replaced the film's producer Reese Witherspoon, who backed out due to a scheduling conflict.
 The film was poorly received, though Portman's performance was praised.
 The following year, she narrated the Disney+ nature documentary Dolphin Reef and voiced Jane Foster in the animated series What If...?.
 In 2022, Portman reprised her role as Foster in the sequel Thor: Love and Thunder, in which her character becomes Mighty Thor.
 She agreed to return to the franchise after meeting with director Taika Waititi, who offered to portray her character in an "adventurous and fun and funny" way.
+In preparation, Portman took the Mjolnir prop home to practice using it for her stunts.
 Nick Allen at RogerEbert.com opined, "In both her human and her heroic state, Portman’s performance conveys why it's great to see Jane again."
+Portman received a nomination for the Critics' Choice Super Award for Best Actress in a Superhero Movie.
 In a 2022 readers' poll by Empire magazine, Portman was voted one of the 50 greatest actors of all time.

 Portman and her producing partner, Sophie Mas, founded the production company MountainA in 2021, and signed a first-look television deal with Apple TV+.
-Their first project will be Lady in the Lake, a miniseries adaptation of Laura Lippman's novel of the same name, starring Portman.
-Portman will also star opposite Julianne Moore in Todd Haynes' romantic drama film May December.
+The company's first project was May December, a drama from filmmaker Todd Haynes, starring Portman and Julianne Moore, which premiered at the 2023 Cannes Film Festival.
+Portman played an actress researching for her role as a woman (played by Moore) whose marriage to a much younger man was highly controversial.
+She was pleased to work with Haynes, whose work she admired, and to play a morally ambiguous character.
+Geoffrey Macnab of The Independent believed that the film had been "galvanised by the tremendous performances from Portman and Moore".
+Portman received another Golden Globe nomination for her performance.
+The company next produced the HBO documentary series Angel City, about the inaugural season of Angel City FC, which was co-founded by Portman.

+MountainA's third project was Lady in the Lake (2024), an Apple TV+ miniseries adaptation of Laura Lippman's thriller novel.
+Portman played a 1960s housewife in Baltimore who turns into an investigative journalist following an unsolved murder.
+Production in Baltimore was briefly paused when the crew received threats of violence.
+Continuing her collaboration with Apple TV+, Portman will next star in Fountain of Youth, an adventure film directed by Guy Ritchie.
+She will also star alongside Jenna Ortega in Cathy Yan's thriller film The Gallerist.